 The same is true for our children.
 A true apology is accompanied by true repentance (a change of behavior and attitude) to have any meaning to the giver or the receiver.
 An “I’m sorry” said with disinterest is much different from an “I’m sorry” followed by a “Will you forgive me?”

 Let’s look at an example.
 Let’s say one of your children intentionally hurts a sibling.
 You can intervene with a corrective measure.
 Then, at a time of calm, assess the state of his heart.
 Get curious and ask him what went wrong.
 Try to get to the root of the issue.
 What was he feeling and thinking?
-Was there something else going for him that fueled his words or behavior?
+Was there something else going on for him that fueled his words or behavior?

 Next, ask if he feels any sorrow for what he did.
 If he claims that he does, discuss different ways that he could show his sibling that he is sorry.
 Explain that his outward attitude and behavior is a window into his heart.
 Sorry hearts want to make things right.

 Don’t forget the forgiveness piece in all of this.
 Privately remind the offended child that he or she needs to be ready to forgive when approached with genuine repentance.
 We are to forgive “70 times 7” those who do wrong against us.
 Encourage him or her to see that God’s forgiveness is open to anyone – anyone who is willing to humbly confess his sins and believe He is Lord.
+If he or she has some hurts still there, pray with them and ask God to help them forgive.

 Thank you for this practical and biblical way of getting to the heart in such an everyday situation!